San Bernardino DUI Lawyer

 - At the Law Office of Dennis Kuntz, we are committed to helping drivers at their DMV hearings and in criminal court proceedings related to DUI (driving under the influence).

-- Because we approach every case with our full attention, we are able to fully understand the facts of the case and can develop more effective defense strategies.
+- Because we approach every case with our full attention, our criminal defense attorneys are able to fully understand the facts of the case and can develop more effective defense strategies.

 - When you work with our firm, you work directly with our founding San Bernardino DUI attorney, Dennis Kuntz.
 And he is prepared to put his experience to work for you.